-Not being a big fan of hotdogs that Iceland is so famous for, I wanted to find the best restaurants in Iceland that served authentic Icelandic fare and we might have found just that at Berg Restaurant.
-Conveniently located inside the Icelandair Hotel in Vik, where we stayed – the restaurant serves primarily Icelandic cuisine with an emphasis on seafood.
+Not being a big fan of hotdogs that Iceland is so famous for, I wanted to find the best restaurants in Iceland that served authentic Icelandic fare.
+We might have found just that at Berg Restaurant near Vik in Iceland.
+Conveniently located inside our hotel in Vik, where we stayed – the restaurant serves primarily Icelandic cuisine with an emphasis on seafood.
 Berg means mountains, a word that symbolizes the powerful forces from which the beautiful nation of Iceland was formed and from where the ingredients for the meals at the restaurant are sourced.

-Berg had a great selection of wine and we started with the suggested appetizer plate, Taste of Iceland – artic char mouse, smoked lamb and a sundried tomato mouse.
+Berg had a great selection of wine and we started with the suggested appetizer plate, Taste of Iceland – arctic char mouse, smoked lamb and a sundried tomato mouse.
 We also tried the Shrimp cocktail with Salmon caviar and some Oyster Mushrooms cooked with thyme.
-For dinner the kids each had the bacon wrapped chicken while I had their Vegan Ratatouille.
+For dinner, the kids each had the bacon-wrapped chicken while I had their Vegan Ratatouille.
 Hubby loved the Salmon filet with lemon shrimps and asparagus.

 We ended our meal with the Berg cake served with some delightful pop rocks and a chocolate cake served with local icecream.
 The meal was a little on the expensive side but then again everything in Iceland seems to be.
-Couple of days later while he was having lamb soup at another restaurant, D was craving for the meaty lamb soup served on a clean broth with root vegetables.
-I probably should write to them and ask for the recipe and some of that naturally organic, grass-fed, free range, no hormone free meat.
+A couple of days later while he was having lamb soup at another restaurant, D was craving for the meaty lamb soup served on a clean broth with root vegetables.
+I probably should write to them and ask for the recipe and some of that naturally organic, grass-fed, free-range, no hormone-free meat.